Most people who struggle with substance abuse wish something would

 Ensure that the IOP you choose has licensed and experienced staff, including counselors, therapists, social workers and medical professionals.
 Staff should have expertise in treating substance abuse and be trained in evidence-based therapies and techniques.

 Do they specialize in individualized treatment?

 Look for an IOP that provides individualized treatment plans tailored to your specific needs and circumstances.
 Treatment plans should be regularly evaluated and adjusted to ensure that they are meeting your goals and addressing your progress.

 Do they believe in comprehensive care?
-Choose an IOP that offers a range of services and therapies, including individual and group therapy, mental health disorders education, relapse prevention, and aftercare planning.
+Choose an IOP that offers a range of services and therapies, including individual and group therapy, mental health disorders education, depression treatment, relapse prevention, and aftercare planning.
 Programs that incorporate holistic therapies, such as yoga or art therapy, may also be beneficial, particularly if you are the kind of person who responds to that.